 John Goddard works as a Toronto-based journalist, author, copy editor, and media professional.
 His interests range widely.
 He travels extensively.
 He enjoys writing hard news to deadline and delving into subjects that most news organizations let fall through the cracks.

 As a reporter for The Canadian Press, he covered the American Hostage Crisis in Tehran, and opened the agency’s first bureau in the Far North, based in Yellowknife.

 At the Southam News agency, he covered national arts & entertainment news — books, film, dance, music, theatre, and the visual arts.

-At the Toronto Star for twelve years until recently, he served variously as a photographer, copy editor, page-layout editor, world-music columnist, reporter for the city-news, business and entertainment sections, and once as videographer documenting pop-star Kemer Yousuf on his triumphant homecoming tour of Ethiopia.
+At the Toronto Star for thirteen years, he served variously as a photographer, copy editor, page-layout editor, world-music columnist, reporter for the city-news, business and entertainment sections, and once as videographer documenting pop-star Kemer Yousuf on his triumphant homecoming tour of Ethiopia.

-Goddard has written or collaborated on six books covering such diverse subjects as the Arab-Israeli conflict, Indian land rights, and rock and roll.
+Goddard has written or collaborated on eight books covering such diverse subjects as the Arab-Israeli conflict, indigenous land rights, 19th-century Ontario heritage, and rock and roll.
 His most recent work shows how the people of southwestern Ontario, rallying after a sensational murder in 1894, captured the killer and erected a tender memorial to 13-year-old Jessie Keith that still stands in Listowel, Ontario.